-Type of Dwelling A dwelling refers to a building, part of a building, or a covered space used or intended to be used by one or more persons as living quarters.
+Elderly persons who are not living with their spouse or children are classified according to whether they are living alone or with other elderly persons.
+Elderly persons living alone include those in one-person households and those whose household members are all staying overseas for 6 months or more, with or without other occupants in the same dwelling unit.
+Type of Dwelling A dwelling refers to a building or part of a building used or intended to be used by one or more persons as living quarters.
 Each dwelling has its own separate entrance with direct access to a public road or pathway.
 A dwelling may be a residential building by itself, or a unit in a residential building, or part of a non-residential building such as a shop or factory with space used as living quarters.
 Dwellings are classified into six categories: detached bungalows, semidetached bungalows, terrace houses, HDB flats, other public flats, and condominiums and private flats.
 Tenancy Tenancy refers to the tenure status of the household with respect to the dwelling in which the household members live.
-Tenancy is classified into the following three categories : Owner This refers to a household where the head or any other member owns the house.
+Tenancy is classified into the following three categories: Owner This refers to a household where the head or any other member owns the house.